Applied Positive Psychology Research Diploma (Level 7)

 While we will provide the teaching content and research supervision support, you will manage the long-distance study elements of this course.
 These require you to follow interactive online course content and engage in scientific and non-scientific reading material on a regular basis.

 You will be expected to take leadership in directing your own research project and learning process.
-You will also adhere to PPG’s Professional Guidelines for Positive Psychology Practitioners and Professional Guidelines for Applied Research.
+You will also adhere to PPG’s Professional Guidelines for Positive Psychology Practitioners and Academic Guidelines for Positive Psychology Research.

 If you require further information, or to request a course application form, please contact: firstname.lastname@example.org